Exclusive - Lion Air crash pilot felt jet "dragged" from sky

 "If your speed is too slow and you hit a downdraft you will just sink.
 So one question is how much extra air speed the aircraft was carrying," Dibley said.

-There was no immediate information on what cockpit signals were available to the crew or how fast the jet was flying.
-The source said the pilots had each flown about 40 hours this month.
+There was no immediate information on what cockpit signals were available to the crew, how fast the Lion Air jet was flying or what sort of scheduling roster the crew had been flying.

 Founded by two brothers and travel entrepreneurs, Lion Air has been growing at a record pace to keep up with one of the region's star economies.
 Last month, it signed a deal with Europe's Airbus for 234 passenger jets worth $24 billion.
 Two years ago, it signed a deal with Boeing for 230 planes.